approov/rndemo/README.md

 # CAUTION

-This is a simple example for illustartive purposes, and it is not intended for production.
+This is a simple example for illustrative purposes, and it is not intended for production.